GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Experiments

 \subsection{Mental Rotation Test}

-We evaluate foundation models' spatial reasoning capabilities through a Mental Rotation Test (MRT).
-This task involves determining whether two images—one synthetic rendering and one real-world (wild) photograph—depict the same polyhedral object, differing only by rotation. .
+Next, we evaluated foundation image encoders' spatial reasoning capabilities through a Mental Rotation Test (MRT)~\citep{shepard1971mental}.
+This task involves determining whether two images-one synthetic rendering and one real-world (wild) photograph-depict the same polyhedral object, differing only by rotation.
 Such a scenario is relevant to real-world applications, for instance, a robot trained on CAD models needing to locate a physical object with matching geometric properties in an unstructured environment.
-Thus, this setup provides valuable insights from both analytical and practical perspectives.

-Initially, we use a trivial 80\%-20\% train-test split with synthetic image pairs alone to establish baseline performance.
-Under these simplified conditions, model accuracies ranged between 93\%-98\% (complete results available in supplementary material).
-Through this initial experiment, we identified that combining embeddings using absolute difference ($|e_1 - e_2|$) followed by linear probing yielded the highest accuracy.
-We further explored alternative embedding combination methods—concatenation and subtraction—with detailed results per featurizer reported in the supplementary material.

-However, since the trivial setting posed insufficient challenges for discerning nuanced differences, we subsequently introduced a more demanding \textit{hard} split.
+We first used an 80\%-20\% train-test split with synthetic image pairs alone to establish baseline performance.
+Under these simplified conditions, model accuracies ranged between 93\%-98\% (complete results available in appendix).
+Through this initial experiment, we identified that combining image embeddings using absolute difference ($|e_1 - e_2|$) followed by a non-linear probe yielded the highest accuracy.
+We further explored alternative embedding combination methods (concatenation and subtraction) \reb{and linear probing baselines with detailed results per featurizer reported in the appendix} However, since the trivial setting posed insufficient challenges for discerning nuanced differences, we subsequently introduced a more demanding \textit{hard} split.
 This split is specifically designed with visually and geometrically similar polyhedra pairs, rigorously testing the models' fine-grained shape differentiation abilities.
-Examples of these challenging shape pairs are shown in Table~\ref{tab:synthetic-wild-pairs}.
+Examples of these challenging shape pairs are shown in the appendix.

-Results for the \textit{hard} split are summarized in Figure~\ref{fig:mrt_results}.
-We investigated two experimental scenarios: (a) training and testing exclusively on synthetic images, and (b) training and testing entirely on mixed pairs (synthetic-wild).
-All models exhibited a significant performance drop compared to the trivial split, particularly in the synthetic-wild test scenario, where average performance approached chance level.
-While ConvNext achieved the highest accuracy of 60\% in the mixed pairs scenario, this remains close to random guessing, highlighting the considerable difficulty models face in reliably distinguishing subtle geometric differences readily apparent to humans.
+Results for the \textit{hard} split are summarized in Figure~\ref{fig:mrt_results} (right).
+We trained on synthetic images and evaluated on both synthetic and synthetic-wild pairs, with syn-syn results provided in the appendix.
+All models exhibited a significant performance drop compared to the trivial split, particularly in the synthetic-wild test scenario, where average performance approached chance level. \reb{While non-linear probes enabled SigLIP and DINOv2 to achieve 69\% and 67\% accuracy respectively, the majority of models exhibited limited spatial reasoning capabilities, often struggling to surpass 60\%,} highlighting the considerable difficulty models face in reliably distinguishing subtle geometric differences.